khaledRoushdy/Ebo/README.md

 # Ebo

 Ebo is a hybrid test framework that helps automation engineers/developers to write less code with high maintainability.
-Ebo is a hybrid framework that is a mixture between page object pattern and data-driven.
-Ebo uses libraries like Selenium-java, Extentreports, Jackson-databind and Apache POI.
+It is a mixture between page object pattern and data-driven and uses libraries like Selenium-java, Extentreports, Jackson-databind and Apache POI.

 ## Installation